yagizkaymak/stock-price-prediction/README.md

 https://yagizkaymak@bitbucket.org/yagizkaymak/stock-price-prediction

 ## Introduction
-This Python code calculates an average error of the differences between the actual and the predicted stock prices.
+This Python code calculates an average error of the stock price differences for a given time range using the actual and predicted prices of the stocks.

+"actual.txt" is a time-ordered file listing the actual value of stocks at a given hour.
-Two different files, one (actual.txt) provides the actual value of each stock every hour and the second (predicted.txt) lists the predicted value of various stocks at a certain hour during the same time period.
+"predicted.txt" is a time-ordered file of the predicted value of certain stocks at a given hour.

-This code obtains the average error by calculating the average difference between the actual stock prices and the predicted values over a specified sliding time window.
+"window.txt" holds a single integer value denoting the window size (in hours) for which you must calculate the average error.

-Please refer to in-line comments in "average-prediction-error-calculation.py" file for further details of the implementation.
+Please refer to in-line comments in "./src/average-prediction-error-calculation.py" file for further details of the implementation.

 ## Input
 Three input files can be found in "input" folder with the file names of "actual.txt", "predicted.txt", and "window.txt".